skp3214/currency-converter/README.md

 - Display error messages when the API fails to fetch data.
 - Include a "Favorite Currencies" feature for quicker conversions.
 - Add dark mode for improved usability.

----

-This version adds structure, highlights features, and improves readability while maintaining the original intent.
-Let me know if you'd like any further refinements! 😊